-2.6m wide easements shall be required on both sides of residential roadways, where required to provide an alignment for shallow utilities, power, gas, telephone and cable TV.
-The shallow utilities are typically installed in a joint-use trench as shown on the cross-sections in Section 20.
+A 2.6 m wide easement shall be required on both sides of urban residential roadways, where required to provide an alignment for shallow utilities, power, gas, telephone and cable TV.
+The shallow utilities are typically installed in a joint-use trench as shown on the cross- sections in Section 20.
+Rural roadways have easements as per the cross-sections in Section 20 or as approved by the Municipal Engineer.